abhirami-c-u/Skin-Disease-Classifier-AI/README.md

 # Skin Disease Predictor

-This project implements a deep learning model to classify skin lesion images into five categories using transfer learning with MobileNetV2.
-The dataset is based on the HAM10000 skin lesion dataset.
+This project is an AI-based skin disease classification system that leverages deep learning techniques to analyze and categorize images of skin lesions.
 ---

 ## Features